yalamanchilivahini5/vsdtclpowertool/README.md

 Power Analysis Tool using TCL
 =============================
 This project is trying to develop an open source power estimation tool.
 It mainly focuses on average switching power and leakage power.
-The analysis is based on Tool Command Language (TCL) code and takes SPICE netlist generated output text file and fewer parameters as inputs and gives required power values.
+The analysis is based on Tool Command Language (TCL) code and takes SPICE netlist and fewer parameters as inputs and gives required power values.

 Table of contents
 =================